How to Rebuild Your Marriage During a Separation

 Communicate Your Desire for Reconciliation

 When you communicate with your spouse during separation, don’t just check up on what they are doing.
 Use this opportunity to let them know what you expect to get out of this separation.
 If you want to reconcile, let them know about it.
+Take time to explain your intentions and feelings clearly, so your spouse understands your heart and motivations.

 If they wish to reconcile, you can encourage them by telling them that you want the same thing.
+When you share your hopes for reconciliation or hear your spouse’s response, reflect on how it felt—whether it brought peace, relief, or renewed hope for your relationship.

 Don’t Be Needy